Woman who took abortion pills after legal cut-off jailed

 Abortion providers, charities, medical bodies and MPs have spent years demanding that abortion is decriminalised in the UK.

-Stella Creasy, a Labour MP who is an outspoken campaigner for abortion rights, said: “It is an hangover from another era that our abortion laws are based not on healthcare considerations, but first and foremost criminal sanctions.
+Stella Creasy, a Labour MP who is an outspoken campaigner for abortion rights, said: “This case reveals bitter truth contrary to what some claim abortion is not legal in England - and you can be prosecuted for having one.

+“No other healthcare procedure has such a status.
+No other patient group would be treated this way.
+It’s time to change law and trust women.”

+The MP for Walthamstow warned the average jail sentence for a violent offence in England is 18 months - constrasting this with the fact this “woman who had an abortion without following correct procedures just got 28 months under an 1868 act - we need urgent reform to make safe access for all women in England, Scotland and wales a human right”.

+Ms Creasy argued it was a “hangover from another era” that abortion legislation is not founded on “healthcare considerations, but first and foremost criminal sanctions”.

-“This case shows that the failure to address this has very real modern day implications.
+She added: “This case shows that the failure to address this has very real modern day implications.
 In the light of repeated attacks on womens rights and the lack of compassion this case shows, its never been more urgent to ensure it is a formal human right of all women in the UK to access a safe, legal and local abortion if she chooses”.

 It comes after The Independent previously revealed increasing numbers of Britons are being investigated by police over suspected illegal abortions.